hashicorp/vault-benchmark/README.md

 This benchmark tests the performance of logins using the Certificate auth method.

+Configuration Options
+- `pct_cert_login`: percent of requests that are cert logins

 ```
 $ ./benchmark-vault -pct_cert_login=100
 op          count   rate          throughput  mean       95th%      99th%       successRatio